Class of 2020

 Snow Sports Industry - sales/rental and suppliers and organizers

 Robert Barton, III & Anita Love Barton

 Bob, 6'6" tall, lanky, stooped, bespectacled, ever friendly, was born January 10, 1928, in Richmond, Virginia.
-He prepared for college at Woodberry Fore and at Princeton, he majored in psychology and was a Dial Lodge member.
-Following Princeton Class of 1949, he attended the University of Virginia Law School, and served in the Air Force from 1950 to 1952.
+He prepared for college at Woodberry Fore.
+AT Princeton, he majored in psychology and was a Dial Lodge member.
+Following Princeton Class of 1949, he attended the University of Virginia Law School and served in the Air Force from 1950 to 1952.
 Back in civilian life, Bob turned away from law to become an entrepreneur, and today is widely known among skiers as the father of skiing south of the Mason-Dixon line.

 While the Ski Club of Washington, DC was on a mission to find an elusive ski drift in West Virginia, Bob was on a parallel mission.
 By 1955, Bob had installed a 1,200-foot rope tow next door to the Ski Club's Driftland.
 The original Weiss Knob Ski Area was on what is now the "Meadows" at Canaan Valley Resort.
 By 1958, Weiss Knob featured two rope tows and a T-bar lift.

 In 1959, Bob moved Weiss Knob to the back of Bald Knob (out of the wind) on what is now White Grass Touring Center.
 In a letter from Bob to John Lutz, "We put in snowmaking that year.
 We ran the machine for two nights and couldn't find it again until April.
 By actual weather data, 452 inches of snow fell in Canaan from Thanksgiving 1959 until May 1960.
 It was a disaster."